Mamundeeswari-Ganesan/Diwali-event-challenge-website/README.md

 🌟 Features
-✔️ Beautiful Diwali-themed UI with festive colours and animations ✔️ Countdown Timer for the event launch
+✔️ Beautiful Diwali-themed UI with festive colours and animations ✔️ Form to contact the event organiser
+✔️ Map to show the location
-✔️ Interactive elements like light effects and fireworks ✔️ Responsive design for all devices
+✔️ Responsive design for all devices

 🛠 Technologies Used